-At World Class Willow we advise the following to ensure your bat is maintained so that it prolongs its life.
+At World Class Willow we advise the following to ensure your bat is maintained in order to prolong its life.

-Only use your cricket bat against balls specifically designed for cricket and avoid use against cheap balls which are often unusually hard and have pronounced seams.
-It is not good practice to use new balls in the nets and this should be avoided.
+- Only use your cricket bat against balls specifically designed for cricket and avoid use against cheap balls which are often unusually hard and have pronounced seams.

-The use of a bat cover when not playing will protect your bat from unnecessary wear and tear.
+- The use of a bat cover when not playing will help protect your bat from unnecessary wear and tear.

-The use of anti scuff, edge tape and a toe guard are likely to prolong the life of your bat.
+- The use of a scuff sheet, edge tape and a toe guard are likely to help prolong the life of your bat.

-Begin the knocking in process using a hardwood bat mallet (the very best are made from lignum vitae and are available on request from WCW).
-An old ball is acceptable but will not prove as beneficial or as efficient.
+- Begin the knocking in process using a hardwood bat mallet, an old ball is acceptable but will not prove as efficient.

-The indentation can be seen by holding the bat upto the light.
-Continue until all indentations have blended together across the face of the bat up to the edges and down to the toe of the blade.
+- The indentation can be seen by holding the bat up to a light.
+Continue until all indentations have blended across the face of the bat up to the edges and down to the toe of the blade.

 - To knock in the edges strike them at 45 degrees just hard enough to make a small indentation and continue until there is a smooth rounded appearance and it blends into the face.